 It doesn't take a genius to recognize a lynch mob.
 And a tiny family like Lot's couldn't hope to fight off such a mob.
 The only hope in such cases is to try to talk them out of it, or, failing in that, to try to distract them in some way.
 Lot tried both.
 He went out to them and asked them not to behave so wickedly.
 The hostile intent of the mob was clear to him, despite the polite words they used.
 It was also clear immediately that talking was not going to work.
 They were in what could only be termed a bloodlust.
 Lot, in desperation to protect his guests, did what the law of hospitality required.
 He was willing to sacrifice the lives of his daughters to protect the guests.
 A word about the two daughters: These girls were engaged to two men from Sodom.
 An engagement was much more binding in those days than it is today.
 In fact, it was as binding as a marriage, and even gave Lot legal authority over his daughters' fiancés.
 Lot offered his two daughters, still virgins, to the crowd in place of the strangers.
 If he could distract the men of the crowd, then they, as the leaders of the city, could have disbanded the mob, and the guests would be safe.

 Consider this: If the men of Sodom were homosexual, there is no way Lot would not have known.
 He would have known it would be pointless to offer women to homosexual men.
-He could, and would, have offered them something they would be more likely to accept: He could have offered his sons in law, since the engagement of his daughters gave him that right, or, he could even have offered himself.
+He could, and would, have offered them something they would be more likely to accept: He could have offered his sons-in-law, since the engagement of his daughters gave him that right, or, he could even have offered himself.
 (Had the crowd outside Lot’s house really been interested in raping the men inside, it hardly seems plausible that they would politely ask permission to do so, using a mild euphemism for sex.
 Hebrew has a number of verbs to describe sexual intercourse, and at least one of these, עגב agav, is considered somewhat vulgar.
 A rape gang would be far more likely to use a crude verb such as this.)

 Lot's offer was refused, and they seized him, and said they were going to do worse to him than they were planning to do to his guests.
 Did they attempt any type of sexual contact with Lot?
 No!
 Instead, they tried to kill him.
 There was no sexual situation here at all.
 But, just for the sake of argument, if the intent of the crowd had been to force the angels to have sex, the crime would have been rape, not homosexuality.

 Ezekiel recorded the sins of Sodom: Ezek.
 16:49-50 - pride, fullness of bread, abundance of idleness, they did not strengthen the hand of the poor and needy, they were haughty and committed abomination.
 A note about this unspecified abomination: In the Law of Moses, many things are called abomination, including such things as eating pork and shellfish, having sex with a woman during her period, etc. But Sodom and the other cities were destroyed before the Law was written, so we'll need to look outside the Law for the definition of this word.
 Outside the Law, the word abomination almost always refers to the practices associated with idol worship, some of which were enumerated earlier.
-It should also be noted that ancient Jewish commentaries on Sodom (in the Mishnah) all agree that Sodom and the other cities were destroyed because of their failure to help the poor.
+It should also be noted that ancient Jewish commentaries on Sodom (in the Mishnah) all agree that Sodom and the other cities were destroyed because of their cruelty to strangers and their failure to help the poor.
 None of them suggests anything in regard to homosexual activity.
 In fact, historically, the first religious document to suggest such a connection was the Quran (c.
 AD 600).

 What are Sodomites?
 In modern times, the word sodomy was incorporated into many states' laws.
 But it did not mean the same thing in each state.
 In some states, sodomy referred only to anal intercourse.
 In other states, it also included homosexual oral sex, and in some states, it even included heterosexual oral sex.
 For some, anything other than heterosexual vaginal intercourse was sodomy.
 These definitions all go back to the incorrect notion that Sodom was destroyed for "unnatural" sexual activity.
 As we have seen above, this simply wasn't the case.